 Facial muscles make involuntary movements when the body is under stress.
-The small size of these muscles plus the rapid movement makes these difficult for the untrained eye to see.
-Lasting only 1/25 of a second, the face has been shown to express the universal emotions: anger, contempt, disgust, fear, happiness, sadness and surprise.
+The small size of these muscles together with the rapid movement make these difficult for the untrained eye to see.
+Lasting only 1/25 of a second, the face expresses these universal emotions: anger, contempt, disgust, fear, happiness, sadness and surprise.
 Learning to see this rapid expression and putting the correct emotion on it is the key to microexpressions.
-Several methods of improving your skill have been developed.
+With this in mind, several methods of improving your skill have been developed.

 Facial Action Coding System (FACS)

 Facial Action Coding System (FACS) is a project to code emotions to facial microexpressions.
-Developed by Paul Ekman and Wallace Friesen in the mid 1970’s, FACS has produced a list of emotions and facial muscles involved.
-Interestingly, animators have found this list to be useful in making their characters more life like.
+Developed by Paul Ekman and Wallace Friesen in the mid 1970’s, FACS produced a list of emotions and the facial muscles involved.
+Significantly, animators have found this list to be useful in making their characters more life like.

-Joseph C. Hager, one of the founders with Ekman has a popular “manual” and course that teaches students how to recognize and understand microexpressions.
-Learning to see faster and understanding of human facial physiology are an important part of facial microexpressions.
+Joseph C. Hager, one of the founders, together with Ekman, has a “manual” and course teaching students to recognize and understand microexpressions.
+Indeed, learning to see faster, and understanding human facial physiology are an important part of facial microexpressions.

 Information about the history and purchase of the FACS program can be found on Dr. Ekman’s Website.